pangyuteng/bitcoin-lndhub/README.md

 docker-compose up -d
 ```

++ `lnd` is going to be erroring out, until `core` syncs up.
++ `lnd`/zeromq  may also have issue allocating memory.
++ cross your finger, or figure out a way to reduce memory, so lnd can run.
++ then `hub` will be able to connect to `lnd`.

 + to stop the service run below first, and wait until core logs: `Shutdown: done`

 ```
 docker exec -it btc_core_1 bash bitcoin-cli stop

+docker-compose down

 ```

 ### reference